JosephHeydorn/MakeCode-Tutorials/docs/projects/blinking-LED.md

 ## Introdution

 In this tutorial we will be creating a blinking LED.
+(If you need a hint you can simply click on the icon to the left!)

 ## Step 1